pyiron/pyiron_workflow/README.md

 By scraping type hints from decorated functions, both new data values and new graph connections are (optionally) required to conform to hints, making workflows strongly typed.

 Individual node computations can be shipped off to parallel processes for scalability.
-(This is an alpha-feature at time of writing and limited to single core parallel python processes; full support of [`pympipool`](https://github.com/pyiron/pympipool) is under active development)
+(This is a beta-feature at time of writing; the `PyMPIExecutor` executor from [`pympipool`](https://github.com/pyiron/pympipool) is supported and tested; automated execution flows to not yet fully leverage the efficiency possible in parallel execution, and `pympipool`'s more powerful flux- and slurm- based executors have not been tested and may fail.)

 Once you're happy with a workflow, it can be easily turned it into a macro for use in other workflows.
 This allows the clean construction of increasingly complex computation graphs by composing simpler graphs.